panglesd/slipshow/docs/visual-structure.rst

 Splitting the source in multiple files
 --------------------------------------

-As you probably have though, the current file is starting to be difficult to edit, due to its length, the grouping of elements...
-It is a good idea to split your sourcec in multiple files to improve readability.
+As you probably have thought, the current file is starting to be difficult to edit, due to its length, the grouping of elements...
+It is a good idea to split your source in multiple files to improve readability.
 In our case, we'll have several files:

 - One "entry" file, with the structure of the talk (``gnome.md``),
 - One file for ``Phase 1``, and one file for ``Phase 2``,